AliObeid01/FootballRave/README.md

 - As a user, I want to browse Teams, so that I can find my favorite team and check its statistics.
 - As a user, I want to browse Matches, so that I can find my favorite team and check its statistics.
 - As a user, I want to receive notifications when a match start, match end and team scored.
+- As a user, I want to receive notifications when a match start, match end and team scored.
+- As a user, I want to create and join chat rooms.

 <br><br>